pimcore/customer-data-framework/doc/02_Installation/README.md

 ## Segment Assignments Stored Functions
 The installer creates stored functions on database for auto assigning segments on Assets, Documents & DataObjects.
-In case the import fails, Please import stored functions manually by defining a delimiter other than `;` with following files:
+In case the import fails, please import stored functions manually by defining a delimiter other than `;` with following files:

 ```
 /Resources/sql/segmentAssignment/storedFunctionDocument.sql